arshad1900/Netflix-Clone/README.md

 ## Features

 - Responsive design to ensure compatibility across various devices.
-- Mocks the main layout and functionality of the Netflix homepage, including navigation, carousel, and content grids.
+- Mocks the main layout and functionality of the Netflix homepage and content grids.
 - Utilizes CSS for styling, with minimal JavaScript for interactivity.

 ## Installation